jboolean/react-zoom-pan-pinch/README.md

 # 🖼 React Zoom Pan Pinch

+## @jboolean fork

+This fork adds

+- Ability to separate event-receiving part from component to transform.
+This allows you to have e.g. an overlay inside the zoom container but is not itself zoomed.
+- zoomToPoint method to allow zooming to a specific point on the screen.
+Used to implement a "click to zoom" feature.

 > Super fast and light react npm package for zooming, panning and pinching html
 > elements in easy way